JuliaStats/Distances.jl/README.md

 Please pay attention to the difference, the functions for inplace computation are `colwise!` and `pairwise!` (instead of `colwise` and `pairwise`).

-## Distance type hierarchy
+## Distance properties

-The distances are organized into a type hierarchy.

-At the top of this hierarchy is an abstract class **PreMetric**, which is defined to be a function `d` that satisfies
+Distances is an abstract class for function `d` that satisfies

     d(x, x) == 0  for all x
     d(x, y) >= 0  for all x, y

-**SemiMetric** is a abstract type that refines **PreMetric**.
-Formally, a *semi-metric* is a *pre-metric* that is also symmetric, as
+Distances can have two main properties:

+`issymmetric(dist)` indicates whether the distance is symmetric; i.e.,

     d(x, y) == d(y, x)  for all x, y

-**Metric** is a abstract type that further refines **SemiMetric**.
-Formally, a *metric* is a *semi-metric* that also satisfies triangle inequality, as
+`issubadditive(dist)` indicates whether the distance satisfies the triangle inequality; i.e.,

     d(x, z) <= d(x, y) + d(y, z)  for all x, y, z

+Note that a subadditive distance is always symmetric.

-This type system has practical significance.
-For example, when computing pairwise distances between a set of vectors, you may only perform computation for half of the pairs, derive the values immediately for the remaining half by leveraging the symmetry of *semi-metrics*.
-Note that the types of `SemiMetric` and `Metric` do not completely follow the definition in mathematics as they do not require the "distance" to be able to distinguish between points: for these types `x != y` does not imply that `d(x, y) != 0` in general compared to the mathematical definition of semi-metric and metric, as this property does not change computations in practice.
+These properties have practical significance.
+For example, when computing pairwise distances between a set of vectors, you may only perform computation for half of the pairs, derive the values immediately for the remaining half by leveraging the symmetry of the distance.

+Note that a subadditive distance is not necessarly a metric in the mathematical since it is not required to be able to distinguish between points:
+`x != y` does not imply that `d(x, y) != 0` in general compared to the mathematical definition of metric.

 Each distance corresponds to a distance type.
 The type name and the corresponding mathematical definitions of the distances are listed in the following table.